 Amy Pickren, who manages employee scheduling at Harrison County Community Hospital understands the frustration of paper scheduling all too well.
 "When we were using a paper schedule, staff members had to physically come to the hospital to see their schedules, and I never knew if everyone had the most current schedule information.
 Additionally, they would have to fill out a request form and wait for it to be reviewed, signed and approved."

-Paper schedules were challenging for everyone at the hospital, and they knew they had to find a better system.
-Read how ScheduleAnywhere simplified scheduling, improved communication and gave everyone 24/7 access to real-time schedules at Harrison County Community Hospital.
+Paper schedules were challenging for everyone at the hospital, and they knew they had to find a employee scheduling program.
+Read how ScheduleAnywhere staff scheduling software simplified scheduling, improved communication and gave everyone 24/7 access to real-time schedules at Harrison County Community Hospital.